 If you have an object you wish to donate to the Museum, please use our contact form to get in touch.
+Click on this link to access the contact form.
 There is a small team of volunteers who undertake an initial assessment of the object(s) and may get in touch with you further to discuss this.
-The decision for new acqusitions is made by the RCT Heritage Service, who are based at the Rhondda Heritage Park.
+The decision for new acquisitions is made by the RCT Heritage Service, who are based at the Rhondda Heritage Park.
 Staff from the Heritage Service are at the Cynon Valley Museum once a week.

 Revealing Jewish Heritage